Spectral Analysis of the Quantum Random Energy Model

 The reason for this is found in the following description of low-energy eigenvalues,

 which is proved in Lemma~\ref{lem:rank1} below and which takes into account the next leading term in comparison to~\eqref{eq:sgenergy}.
 The random variables $ Z_{\pmb{\sigma}} $ are standard normal distributed and independent of the large deviations $ U(\pmb{\sigma}) $ with $ \pmb{\sigma} \in \mathcal{L}_{\beta_c-\delta} $ and $ \delta > 0 $ small enough.
-Since the large deviations form a Poisson process with mean density of order one, the normal fluctuations in the energy correction of order $ \mathcal{O}(1/N) $ are able to cause the event~\eqref{eq:hat=0}.
+Since the extremal energies form a Poisson process with mean density of order one, the normal fluctuations in the energy-correction of order $ \mathcal{O}(1/N) $ are able to cause the event~\eqref{eq:hat=0}.
 More generally, the method presented in this paper allows for a systematic control of subleading corrections in an expansion of the energy eigenvalues.
-As we will see, they are determined by potential fluctuations on increasing spheres around the large deviation sites.
+As we will see, they are determined by potential fluctuations on increasing spheres around the extremal sites.